 Various methods are employed for breaking the seed dormancy depending upon its cause and the particular plant species.
 Some important methods are described below:

-3. Stratification: In many species, seed dormancy resulting from chilling requirements can be overcome if the seeds are treated in a moist medium at low temperature (5-10°C) for a sufficient period of time.
+3. Stratification: In many species, seed dormancy resulting from chilling requirements can be overcome if the seeds are treated in a moist medium at a low temperature (5-10°C) for a sufficient period of time.
 This process is called Stratification.
-Artificial stratification is done by alternating the layer of seeds with layers of wet Sphagnum (peat moss), sand or some other suitable material and keeping them at low temperatures.
+Artificial stratification is done by alternating the layer of seeds with layers of wet Sphagnum (peat moss), sand, or some other suitable material and keeping them at low temperatures.

 Low temperatures are also known to overcome the dormancy of certain light-sensitive seeds such as lettuce.

-4. Alternating temperatures: An alternating of low and high temperatures (the difference of the two is not more than 10°C or 20°C) greatly improves the germination of seeds in certain plants such as Poa pratensis.
+4. Alternating temperatures: An alternating of low and high temperatures (the difference between the two is not more than 10°C or 20°C) greatly improves the germination of seeds in certain plants such as Poa pratensis.

 Alternating temperatures of 15°C and 25°C daily can also overcome the dormancy of certain positively photoblastic seeds such as Rumex crispus.

 5. Light: The dormancy of positive photoblastic seeds can be broken by exposing them to red light (most effective near 660 mμ) or white light.
 Within limits, the germination response depends upon the quantity of light received.
 The effect of red light is reversed by far-red light (maximum inhibition is near 735 mμ).
-Inhibitory effect of the far-red light declines if the far-red irradiation is delayed.
+The inhibitory effect of the far-red light declines if the far-red irradiation is delayed.
 The inhibitory effect of the far-red irradiations can in turn be reversed by subsequent red irradiations.
 This promotion of germination by red light and inhibition by far-red light probably involves the operation of a proteinaceous pigment called phytochrome.
 This pigment occurs in two forms, one red absorbing form (PR) after absorbing the red light is converted into far-red form (PFR).
-The latter absorbs the far-red and is converted back into the red absorbing form of the pigment.
+The latter absorbs the far-red and is converted back into the red-absorbing form of the pigment.

-It is considered that in positively photoblastic seeds e. g., peppergrass, lettuce etc., the far-red absorbing form of the pigment is stimulatory to seed germination while the red-absorbing form is inhibitory to seed germination.
+It is considered that in positively photoblastic seeds e. g., peppergrass, lettuce, etc., the far-red absorbing form of the pigment is stimulatory to seed germination while the red-absorbing form is inhibitory to seed germination.